 A spoken source is any source that was not originally written down.
 This may be a video, sound recording, conversation, interview, etc. Remember that with audio sources your reader may need to know the format, so indicate whether the source is a CD, DVD, VHS video, 35mm film, etc.

-an in-text citation and matching entry in your end List of References.
+If you incorporate information from spoken sources into your text, you must provide both an in-text citation and matching entry in your end List of References.
 These two components are referenced differently for different types of spoken sources.
 Click on the relevant tab above to see examples.

 Note: Research conventions state that interviews that you conducted yourself are regarded as research data (which you may attach to your academic paper in the form of an Appendix) and therefore do not need to be referenced.